Imitation Attacks and Defenses for Black-box Machine Translation Systems: Attacking Production Systems

 We attack the English$\to$German production systems to demonstrate our attacks' efficacy on \textit{high-quality} MT models.
 We show adversarial examples for manually-selected sentences in Table~\ref{tab:attack_examples}.

-\paragraph{Quantitative Metrics} For targeted flips, we pick a random token in the output that has an antonym in German Open WordNet (\url{https://github.com/hdaSprachtechnologie/odenet}) and try to flip the model's prediction for that token to its antonym.
+\paragraph{Quantitative Metrics} To evaluate, we report the following metrics.
+For targeted flips, we pick a random token in the output that has an antonym in German Open WordNet (\url{https://github.com/hdaSprachtechnologie/odenet}) and try to flip the model's prediction for that token to its antonym.
 We report the percent of inputs that are successfully attacked and the percent of the input tokens which are changed for those inputs (lower is better).\footnote{This evaluation has a degenerate case where the translation of the antonym is inserted into the input.
 Thus, we prevent the attack from using the mistranslation target, as well as any synonyms of that token from English WordNet~\cite{miller1995wordnet} and German Open WordNet.}

 For malicious nonsense, we report the percent of inputs that can be modified without changing the prediction and the percent of the input tokens which are changed for those inputs (higher is better).